grrr-amsterdam/gulpfile/README.md

 - The Autoprefixer options used in `sass`.
 These can be specified in the `gulp.json` file.
 - The rules used in `sass:lint`.
 Place a `.sass-lint.yml` file in your project.
 - The `eslint` rules.
 Place an `.eslintrc` file in your project.
+- You can additionally add an `.eslintignore` for ignoring (wildcarded) folders or packages.

 ## Tasks
 Specify which tasks to run by calling gulp like: `gulp [task-name] --cwd . --gulpfile 'node_modules/grrr-gulpfile/gulpfile.js'`.
 Or if speciefied `gulp` as a script: `yarn run gulp <task>`.